PHOENIX DOG TRAINING ®

 Positive Reinforcement and Understanding the Learner

 Positive reinforcement should be the first line of teaching, training, and behavior change program considered and should be applied consistently.
-Positive reinforcement is associated with the lowest incidence of aggression, attention-seeking, avoidance, and fear in learners.
+Positive reinforcement is associated with learners’ lowest incidence of aggression, attention-seeking, avoidance, and fear.

 Systematic Problem Solving and Strategies